inventivtools/inventiv-critic-ios/README.md

 2. Create a new tag for your changes, and push it up to GitHub.
 3. Run `bundle exec pod trunk push Critic.podspec`
 4. Wait several minutes for the updated version to become available.
+5. Update your `Podfile` to reference the new version.
+6. Run `bundle exec pod repo update && bundle exec pod install --repo-update` to update to the new version.

 ## License